simark/documentation/en/user/create_account.rst

 Are you sure your email address was correct?
 Did you check your spams folder?

-When I click on the activation link, I've got this message: ``The user with confirmation token "DtrOPfbQeVkWf6N_5ulOxivd8rKSiOX0ofc7IEVJkyg" does not exist``.
+When I click on the activation link, I've got this message
+    ``The user with confirmation token "DtrOPfbQeVkWf6N_5ulOxivd8rKSiOX0ofc7IEVJkyg" does not exist``.
 ~~~~~~~~~~~~~~~

 You already enabled your account or the URL of the activation email is wrong.